-- The deposit must be made with an approved financial institution such as a bank, building society or credit union. - The owner of the deposit must be a primary producer when the deposit is made. - The deposit must be made on behalf of only one person.
-(Deposits by two or more persons jointly or made on behalf of two or more persons are not recognised as FMD.) - Deposits must be made by 30 June to qualify for a deduction in that income year. - The minimum deposit or withdrawal is \$1,000; the total of all deposits held at any one time cannot exceed \$400,000. - Interest on FMD is assessable in the income year in which it is paid. - The tax deduction allowed for FMD including interest reinvested - in any income year is limited to the taxable income derived from a business of primary production in that year.
+- The deposit must be made with an FMD provider. - The owner of the deposit must be a primary producer when the deposit is made. - The deposit must be made on behalf of only one person.
+(Deposits by two or more persons jointly or made on behalf of two or more persons are not recognised as FMDs.) - Deposits must be made by 30 June to qualify for a deduction in that income year. - The minimum deposit or repayment is \$1,000; the total of all deposits held at any one time cannot exceed \$400,000. - Interest on FMD is assessable in the income year in which it is paid. - The tax deduction allowed for FMD in any income year is limited to the taxable income derived from a business of primary production in that year.